itbruno/forward-cookies/readme.md

 ## Forwards Cookies

-Project to work with Cookies for cross-domain.
-Its a approach to pass Cookies via url params.
+This is a project created to work with Cookies for cross-domain in a specific project.
+Its a approach to pass Cookies via url params that also be useful for another projects 😊

 ## Availables methods